Margaret, Marchioness of Namur

-Margaret, Marchioness of Namur (c.
+Margaret de Courtenay, Marchioness of Namur (c.
 1194 – Marienthal, 17 July 1270) was ruling Marchioness of Namur, from 1229 to 1237.
 She was the daughter of Peter of Courtenay (d.
 1219), Latin Emperor of Constantinople (1216-1219) and Yolanda of Flanders (d.
 1219).
-By marriage to Henry I, Count of Vianden (d.
-1252), she was Countess-consort of Vianden.
+By her second marriage, to Henry I, Count of Vianden (d.
+1252), Margaret was Countess-consort of Vianden.

 Life

+In some later sources, Margaret was also called Sybille.

-Margaret (also called Sybille, in some later sources) married Raoul, Lord of Issoudun c.
-1208, who should not be confused with Raoul I of Exoudun (d.
+She was first married to the French noble Raoul III, Lord of Issoudun (c.
+1208), who should not be confused with Raoul I of Exoudun (d.
 1219).
-Her husband died c.
-1213/5 and Margaret succeeded him as Lady of Châteauneuf-sur-Cher and Mareuil-en-Berry.
+Her husband composed his will in 1212, and died soon after, without sons.
+According to customs, Raoul's main domains passed to his distant cousin Guillaume de Chauvigny, who was also his brother-in-law, while Margaret claimed possession over Châteauneuf-sur-Cher and Mareuil-en-Berry.

 Soon after that (c.
-1216) she married Henry I, Count of Vianden (d.
+1216) she remarried to Henry I, Count of Vianden (d.
 1252).
 Henry was the son of Frederic III, Count of Vianden (d.
 1217), and his wife Matilda (de).

 In 1216, Margaret′s father Peter Courtenay (d.
 1219) was elected Latin Emperor of Constantinople, and crowned in Rome by Pope Honorius III on 9 April 1217.
 He was succeeded by son Robert of Courtenay (Margaret′s brother) who ruled as Emperor of Constantinople until 1228, when he was succeeded by their brother Baldwin II of Constantinople.
 Since the elevation to the imperial throne in Constantinople (1216), Margaret′s family became involved in creation of new dynastic policies and alliances.

 Marchioness of Namur

 Margaret became Marchioness of Namur after the death of her brother Henry II, Marquis of Namur in 1229, who had succeeded another brother, Philip II.
 Their grandfather had received the county as an inheritance as a nephew of Henry IV, Count of Luxembourg (Henry I of Namur).
 Margaret and her husband Henry I of Vianden (Henry III of Namur) ruled Namur until 1237, when they had to transfer Namur to Margaret's brother Baldwin II of Courtenay.

 Henry and Margaret continued ruling Vianden.
-Henry V, Count of Luxembourg (1216 – 1281), maternal grandson of Henry IV, Count of Luxembourg (Henry I of Namur), invaded Namur and ruled it 1256-1264 as Henry IV (or III ?).
+Henry V, Count of Luxembourg (1216–1281), maternal grandson of Henry IV, Count of Luxembourg (Henry I of Namur), invaded Namur and ruled it 1256–1264 as Henry IV (or III ?).
 Baldwin sold Namur in c.
 1263 to his cousin Guy of Dampierre, count of Flanders and Henry was removed by military force but they made peace with family marriage.

 Later life

 After the death of her husband in 1252, Margaret entered a convent in Marienthal near Luxembourg and became a nun.
-She died in Marienthal on 17 July 1270 and was buried there.
+In 1253, together with her brother, the Emperor Baldwin II, she petitioned Pope Innocent IV on behalf of her grand-daughter Maria (born to Margaret's daughter Matilda and her husband John Angelos of Syrmia), thus securing papal consent for Maria's marriage to the Picardian noble Anselm of Cayeux.
+Margaret died in Marienthal on 17 July 1270 and was buried there.